Zocker1999NET/NeuralNetwork/README.md

 ## Target platforms

 This library is written in C# and for Windows Universal 10.0 with .NET Framework 4.6 or higher.
-So this library only runs on Windows 10 devices, but no matter, whether they are PCs, tablets, phones or any other kind of device which is compatible to Windows 10.
+So this library runs on all Windows 10 devices, no matter, whether they are PCs, tablets, phones or any other kind of device which is compatible to Windows 10.

+Maybe you can also use this libary with Mono, but without any warranty.
+Explicit ports to other plattforms are, but only if required, welcome.

-For the development of this library, I have used Visual Studio 2015 Community Edition by Microsoft Cooperation.
+For the development of this library, I have used Visual Studio 2017 (previously 2015) Community Edition by Microsoft Cooperation.